Lapratomo24/travelgramers/README.md

 The navigation bar consists of a TravelGramers logo on the left and 4 navigation items on the right which include home, about, log in, and sign up.
 The latter 2 are replaced by create and log out whenever a user logs in with their account.
 Between the navigation bar and the posts, a hero image is displayed with an overlay of a big TravelGramers logo.
 Once logged in, users will see a welcome message which displays their username underneath the logo.

-<details><summary><b>Navbar and Hero Image</b></summary>

 ![Features](media/img/features/homepage1.png)
-</details><br />

 Just below the hero image, a tagline that says "Share your unique travel experience" invites users to create a post on the blog.
 Once logged in, users will see a call-to-action button underneath the tagline which redirects to the create page.
-The first set of 3 posts then follows.
+The first set of 3 posts then follows, each of which is represented with an image, author's name, title, exact date and time of publishing, and the number of likes for the post.

 <details><summary><b>Tagline and 1st Set of Posts</b></summary>